 Statute of limitations

-An assessment may be issued by the Maltese Inland Revenue no later than six years from the end of the respective tax year.
+An assessment may be issued by the Maltese Commissioner for Revenue no later than five years from the end of the year in which the tax return is filed.
 In the event of non-full disclosure or wilful incorrect/misleading information, the aforesaid prescription period will not apply.

 In respect of the payment of tax, additional tax, interest, or any penalty, an action may be taken during any time from the date on which it becomes due and payable up to eight years from that date or, where an assessment in respect thereof has been made, from the date on which that assessment becomes final and conclusive.